Section 4: The Paleontology Laboratory

 When someone finds a set of bones or a piece of bone, paleontologists carefully note the exact location and the formation (geological layer) it has been found in.
 The formation will help to identify the fossil because certain animals are associated with particular time periods.
 If the fossil is fragile, the bones will be covered in a “jacket” of Plaster of Paris to protect the bones and to make sure that each bone remains in the same place in relation to the rest of the bones.
 (See Image 30.)

 Once the fossil has been excavated from the rocky formation where the animal died millions of years ago, it goes to a paleontology laboratory where it is cleaned and identified.
 Paleontologists examine the bones for identifying parts such as spinal processes which are bony points that stick out from the main part of a bone.
 (See Image 31.)
 They examine teeth to see if the animal was an herbivore with broad or flat teeth for chewing plants or a carnivore with sharp teeth or serrated edges.
 Once they have evaluated the fossils for all identifying characteristics, they might be able to name the animal the fossil came from.
-However, if the fossil does not have strong identifying characteristics, it might be difficult to name it.
+However, if the fossil does not have strong identifying characteristics, it might be difficult to identify it.

 In North Dakota, certain fossilized animals are fairly common.
 Fossilized parts of Edmontosaurus and Triceratops are relatively common, while Tyrannosaurus rex is pretty rare.
 There are fewer examples of animals of the Oligocene Epoch.
 It was a period of high erosion and few remains of animals were able to withstand the forces of erosion.